MichaelAquilina/zsh-you-should-use/README.md

 export YSU_HARDCORE=1
 ```

-Now if you type a command that has an alias defined for it and you didnt use it, zsh will refuse to execute that command:
+Now if you type a command that has an alias defined and you didnt use it, zsh will refuse to execute that command:

 ```
 $ export YSU_HARDCORE=1